 “It is the whole duty of the whole church to preach the whole gospel to the whole world.” – C.H.
 Spurgeon

-In 2006 when Vision Baptist Church was planted, there was no discussion about the message or mission of the church.
-It is not that we did not think that was of vital importance, we just knew that it simply was not up for debate.
-Our Commander and Chief, Jesus, layed it out very clearly for us as He ascended back up to Heaven.
+When Vision Baptist Church was planted in 2006, there was no discussion about the message or mission of the church.
+It is not that we did not think it was of vital importance, we just knew that it simply was not up for debate.
+Our Commander and Chief, Jesus, layed it out very clearly for us as He ascended back up to heaven.
 He told us to “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.”
-Matthew 28:19-20 So until He returns we, as a church, will be busy about “going“, “teaching“, “baptizing“, and “teaching them to observe all things” and depending upon the Holy Spirit that abides with us even until the end of the world.
+Matthew 28:19 Until He returns, we, as a church, will be busy about “going, “teaching“, “baptizing“, and “teaching them to observe all things”,depending upon the Holy Spirit that abides with us even until the end of the world.

 Let’s break down each of those words and phrases:

-- Holy Spirit.
-We experience His promise to be with us today through the indwelling of the Holy Spirit in the life of every believer.
+Holy Spirit.
+We experience His promise to be with us every day through the indwelling of the Holy Spirit in the life of every believer.
 His presence not only brings comfort but it also brings the strength that we need to pursue the command He has given us in the Great Commission.

 So where do we go?
 To every nation!

-This helps us be faithful to teaching the “whole counsel” of God’s Word.
-This helps us make sure we teach the topics of the Bible in a proportionate manner.
-Meaning that certain topics that normally never get preached about will get preached.
+This guiding system helps us be faithful to teaching the “whole counsel” of God’s Word.
+This also helps us make sure we teach the topics of the Bible in a proportionate manner.
+Certain topics that normally never get preached about will get preached.
 It also means that “hot topics” that often get preached so often in Baptist churches only get spoken about as the Text speaks on the issue.

 What do we take?
 Every verse!